-The touchscreen controller provides you with an intuitive touchscreen interface, which directly gets you to join a call in one click on the Calendar.
-Additionally, this gets you to view meeting details, control mute functions, and even the new joinees.
+The touchscreen controller provides you with an intuitive touchscreen interface, which directly gets you to join a call with one click on the Calendar.
+Additionally, this gets you to view meeting details, control mute functions, and even the new joiners.

-Next, the 4K camera is able enough to detect participants of the call, with a 120-degree perspective, and best view for the built-in machine learning technology.
+Next, the 4K camera is able enough to detect participants of the call, with a 120-degree perspective and the best view for the built-in machine learning technology.

-For a larger conference space, as much as 5 microphone speakers can be deployed and connected.
-Google suggests the users to go for the Logitech PTZ Pro II camera for the best experience.
+For a larger conference space, as many as 5 microphone speakers can be deployed and connected.
+Google suggests that users to go for the Logitech PTZ Pro II camera for the best experience.

-According to the search giant, the Hangouts Meet hardware suite takes hardly minutes to be configured for being connected to various floors or participants in various countries.
-Astonishingly, it even has the abilities to diagnose problems and update all firmware accordingly – automatically.
-The credit goes to the Google’s signature capabilities on remote device monitoring and management.
+According to the search giant, the Hangouts Meet hardware suite takes hardly minutes to be configured to be connected to various floors or participants in various countries.
+Astonishingly, it even has the ability to diagnose problems and update all firmware accordingly – automatically.
+The credit goes to Google’s signature capabilities on remote device monitoring and management.

 Back in March, Google split its Hangouts into Chat and Meet.
-While Hangouts Meet is a video conferencing service, Hangouts Chat remains a text-based platform, integrated into G Suite, but still in beta stage.
+While Hangouts Meet is a video conferencing service, Hangouts Chat remains a text-based platform, integrated into G Suite but still in the beta stage.